Shutter (SHU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shutter Historical Price

-According to the latest data gathered on Shutter live price page, the current price of Shutter is 0.00478191USD.
-The circulating supply of Shutter(SHU) is 239.80M SHU , giving it a market capitalization of $1.15M.
+According to the latest data gathered on Shutter live price page, the current price of Shutter is 0.00465552USD.
+The circulating supply of Shutter(SHU) is 239.80M SHU , giving it a market capitalization of $1.12M.

 The Shutter Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.